 Start By Working On Your Marriage Generally

-So in moving forward: if you think about trauma, it takes a couple forms.
+So in moving forward: if you think about trauma, it takes a couple of forms.
 In the context of CSA it’s a violation of human connection.
 As we saw last week, healthy marriage provides a beautiful corrective experience for this where connection and vulnerability are re-learned in a safe and loving context.
 In the context of PTSD in veterans, you’re looking at trauma that comes as a result of feeling profound overwhelm and distress with no real safe haven to retreat to.
 Again: healthy marriage provides a wonderful corrective experience for this.

 These researchers came to the conclusion that individuals should engage in marriage counseling with the goal to reduce marital dissatisfaction.
 Their belief was that if the quality of the marriage improves, there will be a corresponding recovery from sexual problems and disorders [xi].
 We’ve seen in previous episodes how the best sex happens in a healthy, loving marriage, so working on your marriage will naturally lead to better sex (among many other benefits!).

-In particular, when it comes to males with PTSD, Ahmadi et al.[xii] note a “significant relation between sexual dysfunction and violence and anger.
+In particular, when it comes to males with PTSD, Ahmadi et al.[xii] note a “significant relationship between sexual dysfunction and violence and anger.
 Violence and anger reduce relations between husband and wife and hence reduce libido.”
 So: if we can work on the violence and anger then we’re already moving towards improving the sexual relationship.
 What this means is that everything in the previous episode on how trauma impacts a marriage relationship applies here.
 All of the tools that were discussed to improve a relationship in the midst of trauma can be applied for the ultimate good of the sexual relationship.

 So the first step is to address the overall quality of your marriage.
 Now let’s talk about the sexual part of the relationship directly.
 Here we’ve created a bonus worksheet that you can print and complete.
-It’s available exclusively to our much appreciated supporters.
+It’s available exclusively to our much-appreciated supporters.
 This worksheet helps you layout step-by-step safe touch exercises, which we’ll be looking at next.
 It’s something you complete together and then go through together to help you restore and renew this part of your marriage.

 Restoring Sexual Intimacy